 Kayaking in Hawaii

 Kayaking has established itself as one of the most popular watersport activities in Hawaii.
 Considering that the Hawaiian Islands were discovered by Polynesian paddlers in a sailing canoe, this fact is not surprising.
-Today, every major island in the chain has kayak surfers
+Today, every major island in Hawaii’s chain has kayak surfers, kayak rentals, kayak fishing, guided kayak tours and even some white water kayaking.

 The Hawaiian Islands have over 750 miles of coastline, every inch of which has been explored by sea kayak.
 Much of Hawaii, however, can have very rough ocean conditions, large waves and strong currents and are only suitable for experts.